Loga Park: Present day

 Every day the staff of 40 people including professional landscape designers work in the park.
-The Loga Park has an operating cost of about 1 million rubles a month.
-Further expansion of the territory is planned as well as construction of an aqua park and a hotel.

 In 2016, the park was visited by the governor of the Rostov region Vasily Golubev, who promised to support the park and build a separate road to it from the highway M-4 Don.
 The entry is from the Don highway through the junction following signpost to the Old Stanitsa.